megabyte-labs/megabyte.space-docs/docs/main/getting-started/faqs.md

 ---
 title: FAQs
-description: A collection of frequently asked questions
+description: A collection of frequently asked questions about the Megabyte Labs code eco-system.
+Find the answers to your questions.
 sidebar_label: FAQs
 slug: /getting-started/faqs
 ---